dinhngoc267/Entity-Linking-in-Biomedical/data/raw/ST21pv/README.md

 # ST21pv Dataset

-If you want to understand this dataset please read this:
+If you want to understand this dataset, please read this:

 ### Paper: